tgothra/letterspace-canvas/Letterspace Canvas/AdditionalDocumentation/Drag-and-Drop-Setup.md

 ## 📱 Usage Examples

 This pattern is successfully implemented in:
   - **Today's Documents** - Headers and documents with reordering
     - Handle-less drag and drop (long-press to move)
     - Swipe-to-delete on documents; delete section on headers
+    - Tap anywhere on header row to rename inline
+    - Leading swipe on headers for quick rename
 - Ready for use in:
   - **Calendar events** reordering
   - **Sermon series** organization